When Digital Twins Meet Large Language Models: Realistic, Interactive, and Editable Simulation for Autonomous Driving: Research Methodology

 where $\alpha_i = {o}_i \cdot \exp\left(-\frac{1}{2} (\mathbf{p} - \bm{\mu}_i)^T \bm{\Sigma}_i^{-1} (\mathbf{p} - \bm{\mu}_i)\right)$ for point $\mathbf{p}$ with $\bm{\Sigma}_i$ representing the 2D projection covariance.
 The spatial information is captured by applying an affine transformation ${\mathbf{T}} = ({\mathbf{R}}, {\mathbf{t}}) \in \mathbb{SE}(3)$ to all Gaussians in the set as:

 where $\mathrm{Rot}(\cdot)$ represents the rotation of a quaternion using rotation matrix.

-The LIDAR data is first registered to generate a cohesive point cloud, which is then segmented to filter out any unwanted noise or stray artifacts from the data.
+The LIDAR data is first registered to generate a cohesive point cloud, which is then segmented to filter out any unwanted noise and stray artifacts.
 Next, the point normals are estimated and aligned using a triangulation surface model.
 This post-processed (aligned) point cloud data (PCD) is used to reconstruct a 3D mesh model (3DMM) of the scene/asset.

 Particularly, Poisson Surface Reconstruction (PSR) \cite{PoissonSurfaceRecon2006} recovers a 3D surface from oriented point clouds by solving a spatial Poisson equation.
 It treats aligned normals as samples of a vector field $\overrightarrow{V}$, seeking an implicit indicator function $\widetilde{\chi}$ whose gradient best matches $\overrightarrow{V}$ (i.e., $\nabla \widetilde{\chi} \approx \overrightarrow{V}$).
 By taking the divergence of the vector field formed by the normals, the problem reduces to solving the Poisson equation: